Find a Part Now

 Limited

-Just like the "Edition" edition of the Golf 4 Variant, it came packed with special features and the "Limited Edition" graphic on the inside step with a similar font.
+Similar to the "Edition" variant of the Golf 4 Variant, this model was equipped with a range of special features and included a "Limited Edition" graphic on the interior step, presented in a matching font.

 GTI / VR6 Edition

-They featured their respective body-kit, "GTI/VR6 Edition" badges on the side and the GTI Edition also featured a sticker on the rear quarter panel that matches the font from the seats.
+The GTI/VR6 Edition models were distinguished by their respective body kits and featured "GTI/VR6 Edition" badges on the sides.
+The GTI Edition additionally showcased a sticker on the rear quarter panel, designed to match the font used on the interior seats.

 Kamei

-"Kamei Edition" was a limited edition made by the Wolfsburg-based aftermarket body parts manufacturer Kamei.
-It had the full Kamei kit and a "Kamei Edition" badge on the grille, offset to the right side.
+The "Kamei Edition" was a limited edition model produced in collaboration with Kamei, an aftermarket body parts manufacturer based in Wolfsburg.
+This edition featured the complete Kamei body kit and included a distinctive "Kamei Edition" badge, positioned on the right side of the grille.

 Ryder